UCC Blanket Liens Definition:

 How do I remove a UCC filing?

-You can delete a ucc lien filing by paying off the debt or contract through which the lien was placed.
-The lien holder usually files a release of lien automatically after the debt is fully paid.
-Check with them after the payoff to find out when they will release their ucc filing.
-If they have not, tell them to release the lien immediately and ask for a payoff letter.
+You can delete a ucc filing by paying off the debt or contract for which the UCC was placed.
+The lender usually files a release of lien automatically after the debt is fully paid.
+Check with them after the payoff to find out when they will release their ucc.
+If they have not, tell them to release it immediately and ask for a payoff letter.
 You can provide the payoff letter to the secretary of state and ask them to remove it.

 Violations of UCC liens

-In many of these cases, there are significant issues that come with the lien filings and businesses should do due diligence or seek legal counsel.
+Finally, there are significant issues that come with collateral Uniform Commercial Code filings.
+Businesses should do due diligence or seek legal counsel.